DAISY Award for extraordinary nurses

 DAISY Award recipients exemplify the kind of nurse that our patients, their families, and our staff recognize as an outstanding role model.
 She/he consistently meets the following criteria:

-- Provides compassionate care in alignment with Children’s nursing values:
+- Compassionate care in alignment with Children’s values:

 - Demonstrates partnerships of mutual respect, caring, and collaboration among families and colleagues as exemplified by Children’s Service Standards

 - Provides care that is family-centered, holistic, developmentally appropriate and culturally sensitive — creating an extraordinary experience

 The Professional Development Council reviews nominations and selects award winners.

 Patients, visitors, nurses, physicians, and employees may nominate a deserving nurse by completing the DAISY Award nomination form.